Claude Chappe

-Life
+Early life

 Claude Chappe was born in Brûlon, Sarthe, France, the son of Ignace Chappe, a contrôleur (intendant) of the Crown lands for Laval, and his wife Marie Devernay, daughter of a physician of Laval.
 He was raised for church service, but lost his sinecure during the French Revolution.
 He was educated at the Lycée Pierre Corneille in Rouen.

 His uncle was the astronomer Jean-Baptiste Chappe d'Auteroche, famed for his observations of the Transit of Venus in 1761 and again in 1769.
 The first book Claude read in his youth was his uncle's journal of the 1761 trip, "Voyage en Siberie".
 His brother, Abraham, wrote "Reading this book greatly inspired him, and gave him a taste for the physical sciences.
 From this point on, all his studies, and even his pastimes, were focused on that subject."
 Because of his astronomer uncle, Claude may also have become familiar with the properties of telescopes.

 He and his four unemployed brothers decided to develop a practical system of semaphore relay stations, a task proposed in antiquity, yet never realized.

 Claude's brother, Ignace Chappe (1760–1829) was a member of the Legislative Assembly during the French Revolution.
 With his help, the Assembly supported a proposal to build a relay line from Paris to Lille (fifteen stations, about 120 miles), to carry dispatches from the war.